Ad1tya2003/Netflix-Clone/README.md

-# Deploy Netflix Clone on Cloud using Jenkins - DevSecOps Project

 DevSecOps-Project

 This repository contains a sample Netflix-style application that demonstrates the implementation of DevSecOps practices using Docker, Jenkins, SonarQube, Trivy, Kubernetes, Prometheus, Grafana, and ArgoCD.